 Unfortunately the sources have been depleted and good quality rough is increasingly hard to find.

-Metaphysical Properties of Ocean Jasper: Ocean Jasper is believed to teach responsibility and patience, as well as aid in regulating breathing for meditation.
+Ocean Jasper is believed to teach responsibility and patience, as well as aid in regulating breathing for meditation.
 It is a stone of joy and high spirits and may be beneficial to those who suffer from depression.
 Ocean Jasper can help one maintain a centered emotional state.